 Cans banks for aluminium and steel cans and tins, foil, foil trays, aerosols - All these items can be recycled in the burgundy bin.

-Paper banks for paper, junk mail, newspapers, telephone directories, shredded paper - All types of paper except shredded paper can be recycled in your burgundy bin.
+Paper banks for paper, junk mail, newspapers, telephone directories, shredded paper - All types of paper can be recycled in your burgundy bin.
 Plus you can also recycle envelopes (which can't go in the paper banks).
-Shredded paper can be composted at home or disposed of in your black bin.

 Textile banks - Clothes/textiles can be recycled in your burgundy bin.